joewil08/WeatherApp/README.md

 ## API Key

 To use the OpenWeatherMap API, you'll need to obtain an API key.
 Follow the instructions [here](https://openweathermap.org/appid) to get your API key.
-Once obtained, add it to line 50 the `main.py` file.
+Once obtained, add it to line 50 of the `main.py` file.

 ```python
   # API KEY